tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 T> 	        return self.name

 I> ### Expanding `admin.py`
 I> It should be noted that the example `admin.py` module for your Rango app is the most simple, functional example available.
-However you can customise the Admin interface in a number of ways.
+However, you can customise the Admin interface in several ways.
 Check out the [official Django documentation on the admin interface](https://docs.djangoproject.com/en/2.1/ref/contrib/admin/) for more information if you're interested.
-We'll actually be working towards manipulating the `admin.py` module later on in the tutorial.
+We'll be working towards manipulating the `admin.py` module later on in the tutorial.

 ## Creating a Population Script {#section-models-population}
 Entering test data into your database tends to be a hassle.
 Many developers will add in some bogus test data by randomly hitting keys, like `wTFzmN00bz7`.
 Rather than do this, it is better to write a script to automatically populate the database with **realistic and credible data**.
 This is because when you go to demo or test your app, you'll need to be able to see some credible examples in the database.
 If you're working in a team, an automated script will mean each collaborator can simply run that script to initialise the database on their computer with the same sample data as you.
 It's therefore good practice to create what we call a *population script*.